The Sweet Occasion

 6. Bake the cake for 24-27 minutes or until a toothpick inserted in the center comes out clean.

-7. Cool the cake for 15 minutes in the pan and then transfer to a wire rack to cool completely before frosting.
+7. Cool the cake in the pan for 15 minutes and then transfer it to a wire rack to cool completely before frosting.

 Fudge Frosting

-1. In a medium heatproof bowl set over a small saucepan filled with an inch of simmer water, add the chocolate butter, and heavy cream.
+1. In a medium heatproof bowl set over a small saucepan filled with an inch of simmering water, add the chocolate, butter, and heavy cream.
 Stir frequently until the mixture is completely melted and smooth.

 2. Pour the chocolate mixture into a large bowl.
 Whisk in the powdered sugar and vanilla until smooth.